 – Reduce Humidity: In the same areas listed above, make sure to keep windows open, if possible, which will prevent moisture build-up and residual mold.

 – Use an Air Purifier: Yes, we listed this as a solution to every key fall allergen.
-Truth is, all of our HEPA Air Purifiers for mold are ideal for providing relief from fall allergies, especially mold.
+Truth is, all of our purifiers are ideal for providing relief from fall allergies, especially mold.
 Our advanced filter technology will remove mold spores from the air before settling in your home.